Work with us

 We advertise all our vacancies here and on various other job sites.

-The Scottish Land Commission is seeking to appoint a Senior Finance Officer.
-This is an exciting opportunity to join the Scottish Land Commission team, providing support to the Finance and Business System Lead.
+The Scottish Land Commission is seeking to appoint a Head of Practice and Advice.
+This is an exciting opportunity to join the Scottish Land Commission team, providing a pivotal leadership role with responsibility for shaping, leading and delivering the Commission’s advice and casework function to support responsible land ownership in Scotland.

 Scottish Land Commission